ianhussey/estimating-credibility-of-past-research-course/README.md

 GRIM/MER n_items refers to items averaged over, not total items!!!! this must be changed in slides and assignment instructions.

+Give more instruction on what summary stats are suitable for GRIMMER and TIDES - they have to be granular, can also be bounded.

 Change instructions for assignment: scrutiny can't handle empty rows.

 Ask lukas for advice on how to get quoted text in the data to be checked, so it doesn't add decimal places.

+### sessions grim and tides

+Add a flow chart for what each tests and assumes, what it doesnt test or what can't be explained. eg grim only tells you the summary stats didnt come from a dataset. if it did, it could still come from a fabricated dataset.